MANISH-SAHANI/Fruit-Ninja/README.md

 <h2> About🍈</h2>
-Fruit Ninja is a popular mobile game that was first released in 2010.
+Fruit Ninja is a popular game that was first released in 2010.
 Developed by Halfbrick Studios, the game quickly gained popularity and became a favorite among players of all ages.
 The objective of the game is simple: slice as many fruits as possible while avoiding bombs.